eneisen-ibm/copilot-workshop-labs/lab_3/README.md

    - "Generate a comprehensive PR summary with all files changed and testing notes"
    - "Add technical details about alarm testing and MCP server setup"

-### Task 5: Create your OctoAcme Project Management Hub Copilot Space and Create Issue with it.
+### Task 5: Create your GlucoTech Project Management Hub Copilot Space and Create Issue with it.

 1. Navigate to GitHub Copilot Spaces https://github.com/copilot/spaces (ensure you have access to this feature)
 1. Click **Create Space** button
 1. Name your Space:

    > ```text
-   > OctoAcme Project Management Hub
+   > GlucoTech Project Management Hub
    > ```

 1. Click **Save**